 The doctrine of corporate opportunity generally provides that a corporate fiduciary may not develop an opportunity using corporate resources, acquire an interest adverse to that of the corporation or acquire property that is reasonably incident to the present or prospective business of the corporation or in which the corporation has a present or expectancy interest, unless that opportunity is first presented to the corporation and the corporation chooses not to pursue that opportunity.
 The doctrine of corporate opportunity is intended to preclude officers, directors and other fiduciaries from personally benefiting from opportunities that belong to the corporation.
-Our Post-IPO Certificate of Incorporation, which will become effective upon the closing of this offering, will provide that the doctrine of "corporate opportunity" will not apply with respect to any director or stockholder who is not employed by us or our subsidiaries.
-Any director or stockholder who is not employed by us or our subsidiaries will therefore have no duty to communicate or present corporate opportunities to us, and will have the right to either hold any corporate opportunity for their (and their affiliates') own account and benefit or to recommend, assign or otherwise transfer such corporate opportunity to persons other than us, including to any other director or stockholder who is not employed by us or our subsidiaries.
+Our Post-IPO Certificate of Incorporation, which will become effective upon the closing of this offering, will provide that the doctrine of "corporate opportunity" will not apply with respect to the OEP Investor or its affiliates (other than us and our subsidiaries) any of its or their respective principals, members, directors, partners, stockholders, officers, employees or other representatives (other than any such person who is also an employee of ours or our subsidiaries) or to any director or stockholder who is not employed by us or our subsidiaries (collectively, "Exempted Persons").
+The Exempted Persons will therefore have no duty to communicate or present corporate opportunities to us, and will have the right to either hold any corporate opportunity for their own account and benefit or to recommend, assign or otherwise transfer such corporate opportunity to persons other than us, including to any other director or stockholder who is not employed by us or our subsidiaries.

-As a result, our stockholders, directors and their respective affiliates will generally not be prohibited from operating or investing in competing businesses.
+As a result, the Exempted Persons will generally not be prohibited from operating or investing in competing businesses.
 We therefore may find ourselves in competition with any one or more of these parties, and we may not have knowledge of, or be able to pursue, transactions that could potentially be beneficial to us.
-For example, both we and Sanken currently manufacture and sell power IC products in the analog mixed-signal semiconductor market.
-Though we do not believe there is meaningful competition between the products we and Sanken currently sell given their different target markets and applications, we cannot guarantee that we will not find ourselves in direct competition with Sanken in the future with respect to power IC products or otherwise.
-Should that occur, our relationship with Sanken as both a significant stockholder and a competitor could result in the loss of certain corporate opportunities and other potentially beneficial business transactions.
-To the extent we find ourselves in competition with our stockholders, directors or any of their respective affiliates, we may lose a corporate opportunity or suffer competitive harm, which could negatively impact our business, financial condition, results of operations or prospects.
+To the extent we find ourselves in competition with Exempted Persons, we may lose a corporate opportunity or suffer competitive harm, which could negatively impact our business, financial condition, results of operations or prospects.